azsk/AzTS-docs/01-Setup and getting started/README.md

 > 1. _Setup may take up to 5 minutes to complete._
 > 2. _For better performance, we recommend using one location for hosting central scanning user-assigned MI and resources which will be created in the following installation steps using the `Install-AzSKTenantSecuritySolution` cmdlet._
 > 3. _To restrict network traffic and to ensure that all inbound communication to critical backend resources of AzTS solution are routed through private network(VNet), install AzTS setup with **VNet integration**.
 For this you will need to run the installation command `Install-AzSKTenantSecuritySolution` with `-EnableVnetIntegration` switch._
+> 4. _AzTSDeploymentTemplate provides capability to deploy AzTS UI and API which can be used to see compliance summary against each subscription and scan your subscription(s) manually.
+To deploy AzTS UI and API run installation command `Install-AzSKTenantSecuritySolution` with `-EnableAzTSUI` switch._
-> 4. _To enable WAF for AzTS UI and API, you will need to run the installation command `Install-AzSKTenantSecuritySolution` with `-EnableWAF` switch.
-To know more about Web Application Firewall (WAF) visit [here](README.md#enable-azure-web-application-firewall-waf-for-azts-ui-and-azts-api)._
+> 5. _If you want to provide additional security to AzTS UI and configure custom rules for accessing public endpoints, you must enable Web Application Firewall (WAF).
+To know more about WAF visit [here](https://docs.microsoft.com/en-us/azure/web-application-firewall/overview).
+To enable WAF for AzTS UI and API run the installation command `Install-AzSKTenantSecuritySolution` with `-EnableAzTSUI` and `-EnableWAF` switch._
 >
 > &nbsp;